gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Introduction to Elliptic Curves and Modular Forms** by *Neal Koblitz*: A great introduction to modular forms, which basically adds details and exercises to Serre's condense one chapter introduction in his classic book "A Course in Arithmetic".
 The study of modular forms is motivated via congruent number problem, and a brief discussion of analytic theory of elliptic curves.
   * **Complex Analysis** by *Elias M. Stein and Rami Shakarchi*: A good reference for the facts from complex analysis needed for understanding the proofs by Koblitz.
   * **Fuchsian groups** by *S. Katok*: A good reference for understanding the shapes of fundamental domains.

+*I didn't continue in this field since I couldn't like the arithmetic functions that keep popping up when finding estimations.*

 ## Algebraic Number Theory ##